Hello and welcome to The Lincoln Underground!

 We are excited to announce that The Lincoln Underground (previously published 2012 - 2016) will be coming back to do a very special resistance-themed issue in 2018!

 Are you a writer, poet, artist or photographer?
 Send us your work for our 2018 Resistance Issue now!
-We are taking submissions from October 1 - December 31, 2017, with the paper edition of the issue arriving in March 2018.
+We are taking submissions from October 1 - January 31, 2017, with the paper edition of the issue arriving in spring 2018.